 Implementation

 Groundwater Vistas™ will primarily be used for visualization purposes.
-This software is a sophisticated Windows™ graphical user interface for three-dimensional groundwater flow & transport modeling.
+This software is a sophisticated Windows® graphical user interface for three-dimensional groundwater flow & transport modeling.
 It couples a powerful model design system with comprehensive graphical analysis tools.
 It is a model-independent graphical design system for MODFLOW/MODPATH (both steady-state and transient versions), MT3DMS, MODFLOW-2000, and the model-independent calibration software PEST (Parameter ESTimation for any model).
 The combination of PEST and Groundwater Vistas™ automatic sensitivity analysis provides a powerful calibration tool.

 Because the MODFLOW software itself and related modules are written in ANSI Standard Fortran, these can be compiled and operated on any computer platform for which a Fortran compiler is available.
-This includes Linux, Macintosh, Windows desktops and workstations, as well as various supercomputer systems and clusters.
+This includes Linux®, Windows® and other desktops and workstations, as well as various supercomputer systems and clusters.
 There is no particular minimum hardware configuration; rather, the maximum size of problem that can be solved using MODFLOW is a function of the computer memory of the host computer.

-A suitable operating system (UNIX, Linux, Windows, and others) along with an ANSI-standard Fortran compiler is required to prepare MODFLOW and related executables from source code distributed by the USGS and run the resulting executables.
-The commercial interface code Groundwater Vistas is distributed as an executable and is restricted to use on a Windows™ PC and provides a graphical user interface.
+A suitable operating system (Linux®, Windows®, and others) along with an ANSI-standard Fortran compiler is required to prepare MODFLOW and related executables from source code distributed by the USGS and run the resulting executables.
+The commercial interface code Groundwater Vistas is distributed as an executable and is restricted to use on a Windows® computer and provides a graphical user interface.

 REFERENCES